-4. Before carrying out, and during, fishing operations in a known submarine exercise area, skippers are strongly advised to make use of the NAVTEX and NTM broadcasts or the other means of information.
-It is paramount that the skipper is aware of the submarine exercise is ongoing in the vicinity to ensure normal fishing operations.
-Skippers need to ensure that proper navigational and radio watch on VHF Channel 16 is maintained.
-If there is any doubt, a sufficient radiated noise has to be made to facilitate the submarine's detection capability.

-5. In the event of a total power failure, there would be no radiated noise from the fishing vessel for a submarine to detect.
-If this were to occur in a known submarine exercise area, which had been declared active, the skipper should immediately advise the FVSS's dedicated frequency of his situation and for the best interest of safe navigation.
-Additionally, the skipper should consider marking and releasing the fishing gear for later recovery.

-6. If the fishing vessel has stopped in the water but power to work the nets and any other machinery is available, then provided the nets or other machinery are being operated, the radiated noise should be sufficient to alert the submarine.
-Skippers should also ensure that all electronic equipment which generates impulses in the water (e.g. Sonar/Echo Sounder) is operating.
-If motive power is unavailable, defective or cannot be restored in a short time scale, or there are any doubts about the vessel's capacity to generate sufficient radiated noise, the skipper should contact FVSS to advise them of his situation.

-7. Submarines at PD are expected to make a careful and constant visual assessment of the surface situation.
-However, it requires equal effort by fishing vessels to be conversant to all precautionary measures.
-Incidents could have occurred due to incorrect navigations lights shown by surface crafts and some operate without any lights at all.
-It is therefore important for vessels to display correct lights and signals in accordance with the International Regulations for Preventing Collisions at Sea.
+- 3. Before carrying out, and during, fishing operations in a known submarine exercise area, skippers are strongly urged to make use of the NAVTEX and NTM broadcasts or the other services.
+Unless the skipper consents to a request by RMN personnel to do otherwise, or unless there is any doubt that sufficient radiated noise is being generated, normal fishing operations need not be affected by a submarine exercise and skippers need only ensure that proper navigational and radio watch on VHF Channel 16 is maintained. - 4.
+In the event of a total power failure, there would be no radiated noise from the fishing vessel for a submarine to detect.
+If this were to occur in a known submarine exercise area, which had been declared active, the skipper should contact the RMN SCC for immediately advising them of his situation, and for the best interest of safe navigation, the skipper should consider marking and releasing the fishing gear for later recovery. - 5.
+If the fishing vessel has stopped in the water but power to work the nets and any other machinery is available, then provided the nets or other machinery are being operated, the radiated noise should be sufficient to alert the submarine.
+Skippers should also ensure that all electronic equipment which generates impulses in the water (e.g. SONAR/echo sounder) is operating.
+If motive power cannot be restored in a short time scale, or there are any doubts about the vessel's capacity to generate sufficient radiated noise, the skipper should contact RMN SCC to advise them of his situation. - 6.
+Submarines at PD make a careful visual assessment of the surface situation.
+A number of incidents have occurred because surface crafts have been showing incorrect navigation lights or no lights at all.
+It is therefore essential that at all times vessels display correct lights and signals in accordance with the International Regulations for Preventing Collisions at Sea.

-NOT SUITABLE FOR NAVIGATION ANNEX 1
+ANNEX 1